zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,166.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to ESLPod.com and become a member of ESL Podcast .
 Why not?
 You deserve it.
-When you do, you can download a Learnin g Guide for this episode that contains, among other wonderful things, a comp lete transcript of everything I say.
+When you do, you can download a Learning Guide for this episode that contains, among other wonderful things, a comp lete transcript of everything I say.

 On this episode, we’re going to listen to a very de ep discussion between Rene and Francis discussing philosophy.
 Let’s get starte d.